 The UK government, specifically the Office of Low Emission Vehicles (OLEV), offer a grant for those looking to invest in a new electric vehicle (EV).
 British drivers can apply for the Plug-in Car Grant (PICG) when they are purchasing a new vehicle.

-In this guide, we’ll provide everything you need to know about the PICG and the Electric Vehicle Homecharge Scheme (EVHS), where combined one could save up to £8,800.
+In this guide, we’ll provide everything you need to know about the PICG and the Electric Vehicle Homecharge Scheme (EVHS).

 Plug-in Car Grant: Eligibility

 The PICG is only applicable to new-car purchases.
 Those buying used EVs will not be able to claim any money back from the government.
-There are six vehicle types, which are part of the grant: cars, motorcycles, mopeds, vans, taxis, large vans and trucks.
+There are eight vehicle types, which are part of the grant: cars and SUVs, motorcycles, mopeds, small vans, large vans, taxis, large vans and trucks.
 Furthermore, a vehicle must be approved prior to it being part of the grant – an up-to-date list can be found on the government’s website.

 The amount you receive is also dependent on the type of vehicle and its CO2 emissions, where each category has its own criteria.
 These are as follows: